 Catapult Awards – Active Grants

-The General Catapult Award launched in October 2017 with a focus on Phase 1 or Phase 2 clinical trials testing novel, targeted agents or “repurposed” adult targeted agents for pediatric cancers.
-The application window is now closed and awards were announced in July 2018.
+The 2019/2020 Catapult Award request for applications launched in June 2019 with a focus on Phase 1 or Phase 2 clinical trials that address areas of high unmet need in pediatric cancer research and treatment.
+The application window is now closed and awards will be announced in 2020.

 CureSearch continues to invest in large-scale awards to ensure sustainable research moves forward at an accelerated pace.
 We are proud to invest in work that will move the needle and impact the future of children’s treatments.